 We achieve greater success in scheduling courses at least ten weeks in the future.
 This allows for communication of the course schedule, registration and student preparation.
 Our schedule is open three years in advance to enable hosts to plan long-term and to facilitate the same planning for clinicians and students regarding the continuing competence requirements.

-A course must have at least 12 students registered two weeks prior to the scheduled date(s) to avoid rescheduling or cancellation.
+A course typically must have at least 12 students registered two weeks prior to the scheduled date(s) to avoid rescheduling or cancellation.
 The host may opt to provide the financial compensation for the additional number of students to bring the total to 12.
 This is a rare occurrence, and is addressed in close consultation and coordination with the host.

 What the Host Provides